-Beginning in 2020, the Shelby County Junior Fair will be using an online registration system called FairEntry to accept and approve entries for both non-livestock and livestock projects.
+In 2021, the Shelby County Junior Fair will again be using an online registration system called FairEntry to accept and approve entries for both non-livestock and livestock projects.

 FairEntry Link: shelbycounty.fairentry.com

 - Guidebook for Entering Livestock and Non-Livestock Projects Using the FairEntry System

 - Guidebook for Entering Horse Projects Using the FairEntry System

 - How to Login to FairEntry with 4-H Online Video

 - Which Login?
 Flowchart

 - FairEntry Departments Sorted by 4-H Project Book Number

 - How to Enter Livestock Projects in FairEntry Demo Video - Coming soon!